nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 - use a separate type for pulling and pushing. pulling _MUST_ be a subtype of pushing (or equal to)

+# Onboarding new systems

+When you start a new cdm instance alltogether, we attempt to gather as much information as possible from all systems involved.
+This means we ignore master definitions allowing systems to provide information beyond their daily master scope.
+Additionally we don't unset values so if a lower tier (in priority) system has information which a higher tier does not, that information will be retained.
+In a normal sync the higher prio system would win, throwing away the information.

+However, when you have an existing cdm instance and want to onboard a new system, we assume that you have spent time cleaning up the data in the CDM so it should be more correct in cases of conflicting data.
+If we do nothing special however, all data from the new system would be flagged as "new" and overwrite your cleaned up CDM instance.

+Instead for onboarding we have a similar special handling: if we see that CDM has never pushed the instance to your system, we assume your data is less valid which in turn means we ignore any changes to _existing_ data in the cdm instance.
+However, the newly onboarded system CAN go beyond the master (NOT the initial master which is set up specifically for this purpose of onboarding but requires manual preparation).
+It can add information that it assuming the current value is "null" in cdm.

+## Data overlap

+If the system you are onboarding has a dataset that has a large overlap with the existing dataset, it is best to run a full batch sync because you will need all your system information to be as up to date as possible.
+However, in some exotic cases you want to onboard a system that has a dataset that has little to no overlap with the existing data set.

+For small overlaps "point syncs" are acceptable (pulling specific data from the remote systems) which is the default behavior if you sync without doing a batch pull first.

 # The single sync

 Because CDM is often triggered only on change, it is imperative that we sync _all_ changes to _all_ systems in a single go.
 Otherwise you may need to wait to the next change to push some latent changes.